piyush-98/piyush-98.github.io/_posts/2018-08-02-Building-ReverSEE.md

 ## Building ReverSEE

-This post aims to cover the developement process of [ReverSEE](https://github.com/arush15june/reversee), a reverse image search hoopla i built to essentialy learn to use PyTorch.
+This post aims to cover the developement process of [ReverSEE](https://github.com/arush15june/reversee), a reverse image search hoopla I built to essentialy learn to use PyTorch.

 # a silly idea